bangoo040993/unit2apiproject/README.md

 -   copy this link below
 <pre><code>https://github.com/bangoo040993/unit2apiproject.git</code></pre>
--   Open the terminal and enter the following command to create a new folder `mkdir <foldername>`
+-   Open up terminal go to your route with this command `cd ~` and then enter following command to create a new folder `mkdir <foldername>`
 -   Navigate into the newly created folder using the command `cd <foldername>`
 -   Clone the repository using the provided GitHub link by running the following command `git clone <link>`
 -   Once the repository has been cloned, use the `ls` command to see the folder name and then navigate into the folder using `cd <foldername>`